 Topic # 3 - Family and Relationships 👩👩👧👦

-Family and relationships topic made it to the top 5 most requested topics in the survey.
+The family and relationships topic made it to the survey's top 5 most requested topics.

 About 20% of the people who suggested the topic of family and relationships went into detail to explain why.

-One concern that was common is that communication with parents and church was one way.
+One common concern is that communication with parents and church was one way.
 That means the adults get to control every aspect of the relationship.

 For example, many young people did not like the type of sermons they were getting.
-They say that most sermons are geared towards adults and are not relevant to them.
+They say that most sermons are geared toward adults and irrelevant to them.

 When asked how they could solve this problem, the young people said having a variety of preachers would certainly solve this problem.

-As leaders, we have an obligation to teach and help shape our young people into responsible and future leaders.
+As leaders, we must teach and help shape our young people into responsible future leaders.

-That means, when they cry out, we must listen because if we don’t, the circular world will listen and give them what they want.
+That means we must listen when they cry out because if we don’t, the circular world will listen and give them what they want.

 Topic # 4 - Sexuality - LGBTQ 🏳️🌈

-Sexuality is a difficult and sensitive topic to talk about.
+Sexuality is a complex and sensitive topic to talk about.

-When I was growing up, we had several topics on abstinence, and those where some of the best discussions we ever had.
+When I was growing up, we had several topics on abstinence and those were some of the best discussions we ever had.

-These days, it’s really had to just talk about abstinence without going into other politicized topics.
+These days, it’s had to just talk about abstinence without going into other politicized topics.

-A few months ago after a presentation, a young lady approached me and asked me a question.
+A few months ago, a young lady approached me and asked me a question after a presentation.

-She told me that her friend who grew up in church is no longer coming to church because she is gay and she doesn’t want the church to judge her.
-She knows what the church thinks about people like her and she doesn’t think she fits in anymore.
+She told me that her friend who grew up in church is no longer coming to church because she is gay, and she doesn’t want the church to judge her.
+She knows what the church thinks about people like her and doesn’t think she fits in anymore.

-I don’t know about you but this is a sad situation.
-I know that the church is usually silent about this topic but our silence communicates one thing.
+I don’t know about you, but this is a sad situation.
+I know the church is usually silent about this topic, but our silence communicates one thing.